New York State Route 18: Olcott realignment

 By January 1968, the number of properties affected rose to 67, with 20 homes affected in various fashions.
 The new bridge would cost $1.1 million, would be 525 ft long, with four lanes 12 ft wide.
 The new approaches to the bridge would cost $1.4 million to build.
 At that point, the Department of Public Works speculated construction would begin in 1968.
 Meanwhile, money was granted for the study of widening the Olcott harbor channel for boaters.
 On June 21, 1968, it was announced that the Tuscarora Construction Company of Amherst made a winning $2,578,783 bid for construction of the bridge and its approaches.

 Construction began in August 1968, with land clearing and construction of the physical bridge in October 1968.
 The New York State Department of Transportation said the project would be complete by December 1, 1970.
-Construction rapidly advanced through 1968 into and into 1969, with the new piers being built by April 1969.
+Construction rapidly advanced through 1968 and into 1969, with the new piers being built by April 1969.
 Concrete was being poured in the piers, while power, gas and electric lines were being realigned for construction.
 With the construction running ahead of schedule, there was a belief that the project could be finished ahead of schedule.
 Construction of abutments was to start soon in May 1969.

 The process was so rapidly advancing that despite the late delivery of steel in October 1969 for the new structure, it failed to stop the construction.
 The rapid pace continued into 1970, with the construction ahead of the new November 15, 1970, deadline.
 However, construction continued until the bridge opened on November 9, 1970, to traffic at 11 am.

 The Army Corps of Engineers expanded navigation of Eighteen Mile Creek to Burt in February 1972 thanks to bridge construction.
 However, despite the new bridge, the history of bridges at Olcott caused problems for boaters.
 Despite the old bridge being torn out, the pilings of the 1878 structure were still present 2-3 ft underwater.